-Compressed air can be supplied from a variety of sources: shop air, air tanks or air compressors.
+Compressed air can be supplied from a variety of sources: shop air, air tanks, or air compressors.
 There are many factors to consider when selecting an air source for laser material processing, namely the air cleanliness and oil and moisture content.
 ULS offers a compressed air solution that delivers optimally-conditioned air to both the Optics Protection and Gas Assist components.
 Additionally, the compressor controls the laser cutting, engraving, and marking equipment by supplying air only when it is demanded, reducing unnecessary wear, electrical costs and noise.

 Gas Assist Attachments

-Gasses can be delivered through one of two different Gas Assist attachments: the Coaxial Gas Assist or the Lateral Gas Assist.
+Gases can be delivered through one of two different Gas Assist attachments: the Coaxial Gas Assist or the Lateral Gas Assist.
 The Coaxial Gas Assist directs flow perpendicular to the material’s surface.
 There is a different Coaxial Gas Assist for each focusing lens, which maintains the optimal distance from the material while avoiding beam path obstruction.
-The Lateral Gas Assists directs air across the material and is user-adjustable in both position and orientation, to perfectly suit the needs of a given material.
+The Lateral Gas Assist directs air across the material and is user-adjustable in both position and orientation, to perfectly suit the needs of a given material.
 Each type of flow is advantageous for a variety of materials processing applications.

 Improved Laser Material Processing

-Laser material processing produces byproducts such as dust, debris, effluent, smoke and vapors, to name a few.
+Laser material processing produces byproducts such as dust, debris, effluent, smoke, and vapors, to name a few.
 The nature of these byproducts are highly material-dependent.
 For example, laser processing of wood and paper products results in combustion; generating CO2 and water vapor along with smoke and ash.
 Marking on anodized aluminum creates virtually no byproduct – the laser decomposes the organic dies within the anodized coating.
 Marking on iron and iron compounds produces metal oxides which can be helpful for high-contrast marking applications but is undesirable when cutting.

-Gas Assist and Computer-Controlled Gas Assist inject gasses such as Nitrogen, Helium, Argon or Air at the point of processing to help manage these byproducts.
+Gas Assist and Computer-Controlled Gas Assist inject gasses such as Nitrogen, Helium, Argon, or Air at the point of processing to help manage these byproducts.
 The resulting processed material quality can be dramatically improved through three different mechanisms; mechanical byproduct removal, thermal heat conduction, and by enhancing or inhibiting chemical reactions.

 Mechanical Byproduct Removal

 Regardless of the type of gas used, the forceful stream injected into the processing point helps to remove the buildup of byproduct on and around the material.
 In materials that melt when exposed to laser energy, this can help by ejecting the melt pool, resulting in cleaner, more-consistent laser cutting and laser marking.
-Materials that produce gasses can inhibit the delivery of laser energy or change the localized chemistry.
-By blowing these gasses away, processing can be improved.
+Materials that produce gases can inhibit the delivery of laser energy or change the localized chemistry.
+By blowing these gases away, processing can be improved.
 Some materials rapidly solidify and can interfere with laser material processing by blocking the laser beam’s path to its surface.
 In these cases it is imperative to remove the material to prevent it from interfering with the process.

 The Coaxial Gas Assist and Lateral Gas Assist attachments permit the user to control the way in which the material is ejected from the surface.
 The Coaxial Gas Assist forces air against the material and helps remove laser material processing byproducts from cutting, engraving, and marking processes.
 The Lateral Gas Assist is an adjustable attachment that can direct air along the material’s surface at a variety of incident angles.
-Particularly helpful in raster marking applications where each line must be contaminant-free for ideal processing, both the Coaxial Gas Assist and Lateral Gas Assist attachments are easy to remove and reinstall, often without tools, thereby increasing processing flexibility.
+Particularly helpful in raster marking applications where each line must be contaminant-free for ideal processing, both the Coaxial Gas Assist and Lateral Gas Assist attachments are easy to remove and reinstall without tools, thereby increasing processing flexibility.